Probing the symmetry breaking of a light--matter system by an ancillary qubit

-{\it Detection of the induced symmetry breaking.}{\bf--}Below we harness an Xmon~\cite{Martinis2013PRL} to detect this quantum vacuum, which is both {\it largely} detuned with the lumped-element resonator and {\it weakly} coupled to it via a small capacitor (cf.~Fig.~\ref{fig1}a).
+{\bf Detection of the induced symmetry breaking}\\ Below we harness an Xmon~\cite{Martinis2013PRL} to detect the symmetry breaking of the lumped-element resonator.
+The Xmon is both largely detuned and weakly coupled to it via a small capacitor (cf.~Fig.~\ref{fig1}a).
 In such a dispersive regime, the effect of the Xmon on the qubit--resonator system is greatly reduced.
 The Xmon can be modeled by the Hamiltonian $H_{X}=4E_cn^2-E_J\cos\varphi$, where $E_c$ is the single-electron charging energy of the JJ, $E_J$ is the Josephson coupling energy, $n=-i\partial/\partial\varphi$, and $\varphi$ is the phase drop across the JJ.
 In the Xmon, the metallic cross and the ground metal provides the JJ with a large shunt capacitor to reduce its sensitivity to the charge noise~\cite{You2007PRB, Koch2007PRA}.